srdc/cda2fhir/README.md

 |Allergies and Intolerances| AllergyIntolerance|
 |Encounters| Encounter|

-In addition to the above mappings, cda2fhir also uses and supports the Patient, Practitioner, PractitionerRole, Organization, Device, DocumentReference, Composition, and Provenance FHIR Resources.
+In addition to the above mappings, cda2fhir also uses and supports the Patient, Practitioner, PractitionerRole, Organization, Location, Device, DocumentReference, Composition, and Provenance FHIR Resources.

 **This version of the cda2fhir library implements several additional features not present in the SRDC version.
 These include:**

 * cda2fhir is now capable of generating "transactional" bundles.
 * cda2fhir now supports the generation of Provenance objects, optionally taking in an Identifier resource and string representation of the source file to generate the accompanying Device and DocumentReference resources respectively.
 * Bundles now de-duplicate against themselves for certain resources; this is done to prevent duplicate resources from being created in a FHIR server, and works together with the ifNoneExist parameters.
-  * Medications are de-duplicated based on their encoding.
+  * Medications are de-duplicated based on their encoding, and their manufacturing organization.
   * Organizations and Practitioners are deduplicated based on identifier.
 * Bundles now use the "ifNoneExist" parameter to prevent duplicate resources from being created on a target FHIR server.
 This parameter uses the identifier field to prevent duplicates for all resources, with the exception of:
   * Medications which is de-duplicated based on encoding, and